BoleynSu/P3530/paper.md

 # Abstract

 With current standard, it is impossible to safely read uninitialized memory.
 Thus, data structures or algorithms relying on reading uninitialized memory cannot be implemented in standard C++.

 We therefore propose to add a new intrinsic to allow reading uninitialized memory.

 # Motivation

-With the adoption of erroneous behavior[@P2795R5], reading uninitialized memory has a more defined behavior than current C++23 behavior.
-It makes the code relying on a specific C++ compiler's implementation for handling the undefined behavior caused by reading uninitialized memory no longer possible.
-However, there are indeed (though rare) use cases where reading uninitialized memory can be useful.
-Therefore, instead of making it always an error, e.g. undefined behavior or erroneous behavior, we should propose a way to have defined behavior for reading uninitialized memory.
+The adoption of erroneous behavior [@P2795R5], the behaviour when reading uninitialized memory has been defined to a greater extent than in C++23.

+While this is a good thing in the vast majority of cases, it breaks rare legitimate usecases for algorithms that rely on reading uninitialized memory for their performance guarantees (cited below), with no recourse.

+We need an intrinsic to mark reading uninitialized memory as intended, not erroneous.

 # Background